rich-PEA/Public-PEA-Garden/README.md

 # Public-PEA-Garden
-Code files for DIY hydroponic garden that rotates
+Code  and STL files for DIY hydroponic garden that rotates